web-mev/web-mev.github.io/docs/quickstart.md

 ## Uploading files

 To run an analysis, you obviously need to have data to work with.
-You may either upload data from your local machine or by using our Dropbox uploader (Fig 1.)
+You may either upload data from your local machine or by using our Dropbox uploader.

 If available, you can also create data from a number of public data sources we provide.